MeasureMathFun/docker_python_debug_vscode/README.md

 # docker_python_debug_vscode
-An demo for deploying python debugging env for docker with vscode
+## An demo for deploying python debugging env for docker with vscode

-Pre-requirment:
+### Pre-requirment:
     docker
     docker-compose

-Go to .debug.yml
+### Steps
-Run compose up by vscode
+    go .debug.yml and right click to compose up

+## Comments
+    be careful the path mapping